Skip to main content

 • Muscle weakness, most often in the legs

-This is a medical emergency, so you should contact your doctor right away or go to the emergency room if you have any of these symptoms.
-If spinal cord compression is not treated right away, there is a possibility of permanent paralysis.
+This is a medical emergency.
+Contact your doctor right away or go to the emergency room if you have any of these symptoms.

 Nerve damage

 Sometimes, the abnormal proteins produced by myeloma cells can damage nerves.
-This can lead to weakness and numbness and sometimes a “pins and needles” sensation.
-This is called peripheral neuropathy
+This can lead to weakness and numbness and sometimes “pins and needles” sensations.
+This is called peripheral neuropathy.

 Hyperviscosity